bendytree/skiperr/readme.md

     require('skiperr');

-###.skiperr(callback)
+####.skiperr(callback)

 Then you call `.skiperr(...)` it on your function.

-Generally it's a bad idea to much with a prototype, but let's be honest - if you don't want to mess with the function prototype then you don't want this module.
+Generally it's a bad idea to muck with a prototype, but let's be honest - if you don't want to mess with the function prototype then you don't want this module.

-###Arguments
+####Arguments

  - `callback` - Required.
 The callback that should receive the error.
 All arguments are passed to this callback in the case of an error.